MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 Τo create a **Numeric value** variable, use the **Set variable** action and populate the input parameter with a number without any notation.

 Except for hardcoded numeric values, you can use mathematical expressions with variables within percentage signs.
-You can find more information about the mathematical expressions in the [Use variables and the % notation](variable-manipulation.md) article.
+For more information about mathematical expressions, go to [Use variables and the % notation](variable-manipulation.md).

 ![Screenshot of a Set variable action that creates a Numeric value variable.](media\variable-data-types\create-numeric-variable.png)